 Osteoclasts are the special cells involved in breaking down bones.
 Bone loss occurs when osteoclast activity is aggressive.

 Osteoclasts have numerous GPR55 receptors.
-If these receptors stimulate the cells too much, excessive bone loss can occur, leading to osteoporosis.
+If these receptors stimulate the cells too much.
+Excessive bone loss can occur, leading to osteoporosis.

 2: HOT FLASHES

 This is among the most common symptoms of menopause.
-Women experience hot flashes as an intense buildup in body heat, starting in the chest and face, followed by sweating and chills.
+Women experience hot flashes as an intense buildup in body heat.
+Usually starting in the chest and face, followed by sweating and chills.

 CBD is thought to increase the levels of anandamide in the body by inhibiting the action of FAAH.
-The overall effect is an improved ability to control body temperature.
+The potential effect is an improved ability to control body temperature.

 4: PAIN MANAGEMENT

 These include joint stiffness, migraines, and muscle aches.
-CBD can be a very effective pain-relief agent.
+CBD can be a very useful pain-relief agent.

 5: MOOD SWINGS AND ANXIETY

-The mood swings are often accompanied with anxiety.
+The mood swings are often accompanied by anxiety.
 In fact, menopause and anxiety go hand-in-hand.